gariepyt/amp-handlebars/readme.md

 Things to do:
 * Attach Google Analytics

+Current Build Issues:
+* Breaks the first time the server tries to load the site, but works after that

 Current notes:
 * There is a sidebar that we can use for a menu
 * CMS data can be pulled onto the page using Express http